rubensworks/article-privacy-decentralized/content/solution.md

 We consider Approximate Membership Functions (AMFs), such as Bloom filters one possible candidate for such summaries that meet the following requirements:

+- **No data leaking**:
+  Values in Bloom filters are hashed, which can not be reversed.
 - **Value additions**:
   Additions to Bloom filters are possible by inserting a bit string.
   `SummaryInitialize() = 0` and